Integrating Workload Identity Manager with OpenShift Service Mesh¶

 -

 Red Hat OpenShift Service Mesh: This operator will allow you to install a service mesh later in this tutorial.
-It installs the Operator and CRDs required to create a service mesh.
+It installs the CyberArk Certificate Manager Operator and CRDs required to create a service mesh.
 Multiple service meshes can be run within a single OpenShift cluster.
 Read the Red Hat OpenShift Service Mesh 2.x installation documentation to learn more.

 -

-project (namespace) if it does not already exist.
+venafiproject (namespace).
+Choose the option to create avenafiproject (namespace) if it does not already exist.

 Info